HL7/davinci-crd/input/pagecontent/hooks.md

 ##### Controlling hook invocation
 Provider systems **SHALL** only invoke hooks on payer services where the the patient record indicates active coverage with the payer associated with the service.
 Providers **MAY** limit hook invocation to only those payers that are believed to potentially have relevant information related to the current action - for example, clinical guidance, contraindication detection, etc.  This might be more payers than just those that are likely to provide coverage for the services referred to by the hook.

+Implementations **SHALL** restrict information shared with a payer to only the information appropriate to share with that payer, for example, not including patient pay or federal/state sensitive data without patient permission.
+This requires that consideration be given to how such restricted content will be determined and identified as ‘patient sensitive’, or how a patient will have an opportunity to indicate their intention to self-pay prior to invoking CRD to exchange patient data with payer systems.

 </div>